INTEREGR 101 — CONTEMPORARY ISSUES IN THE ENGINEERING PROFESSION

 INTEREGR 150 — DIRECTED STUDIES IN ENGINEERING FOUNDATION COURSES

 Directed study through College of Engineering Supplementary Instruction program.
 Group discussion and problem-solving coaching to enhance understanding of physics and its applications to engineering.
 Open only to students with engineering classification.
-Open to Fr
+Enroll Info: Enrollment in College of Engineering

 INTEREGR 160 — INTRODUCTION TO ENGINEERING DESIGN